Belgrade: Middle Ages

 In 442, the area was ravaged by Attila the Hun.
 In 471, it was taken by Theodoric the Great, king of the Ostrogoths, who continued into Italy.
 As the Ostrogoths left, another Germanic tribe, the Gepids, invaded the city.
 In 539, it was retaken by the Byzantines.
 In 577, some 100,000 Slavs poured into Thrace and Illyricum, pillaging cities and more permanently settling the region.

 The Avars, under Bayan I, conquered the whole region and its new Slavic population by 582.
 Following Byzantine reconquest, the Byzantine chronicle De Administrando Imperio mentions the White Serbs, who had stopped in Belgrade on their way back home, asking the strategos for lands; they received provinces in the west, towards the Adriatic, which they would rule as subjects to Heraclius (610–641).
 In 829, Khan Omurtag was able to add Singidunum and its environs to the First Bulgarian Empire.

-The first record of the name Belograd appeared on April, 16th, 878, in a Papal missive to Bulgarian ruler Boris I. This name would appear in several variants: Alba Bulgarica in Latin, Griechisch Weissenburg in High German, Nándorfehérvár in Hungarian, and Castelbianco in Venetian, among other names, all variations of 'white fortress'.
+The first record of the name Belograd appeared on April, 16th, 878, in a Papal missive to Bulgarian ruler Boris I. This name would appear in several variants: Alba Bulgarica in Latin, Griechisch Weissenburg in High German, Nándorfehérvár in Hungarian, and Castelbianco in Venetian, among other names, all variations of 'white fortress' or 'Bulgar white fortress'.
 For about four centuries, the city would become a battleground between the Byzantine Empire, the medieval Kingdom of Hungary, and the Bulgarian Empire.
 Basil II (976–1025) installed a garrison in Belgrade.
 The city hosted the armies of the First and the Second Crusade, but, while passing through during the Third Crusade, Frederick Barbarossa and his 190,000 crusaders saw Belgrade in ruins.